 1. Context

-1.1 The NHS Wales Joint Commissioning Committee (JCC) (the Joint Committee) is a joint committee of each Local Health Board (LHB) in Wales, established under the NHS Wales Joint Commissioning Committee (JCC) (Wales) Directions 2024 (the JCC Directions).
-The JCC is hosted by the Cwm Taf Morgannwg LHB on behalf of each of the seven LHBs.
+1.1 The NHS Wales Joint Commissioning Committee (JCC) is a joint committee of each Local Health Boards (LHB) in Wales, established under the NHS Wales Joint Commissioning Committee (Wales) Directions 2024 (the JCC Directions).
+The JCC is hosted by the Cwm Taf Morgannwg University Health Board (the Host Body) on behalf of each of the seven LHBs.

 1.2 The specific governance and accountability arrangements established for the JCC are set out within: